sydlawrence/CorsixTH-HTML5-Port/README.md

 - Comment Src functions
 - Work out WTF it is doing
+- Comment src functions
+- Write tests
 - Convert lua to javascript
-- Write tests
+- Convert cpp to [another language?]
-- Add more to dos
+- Add more to do items

 ### Future
 - Convert bmps to pngs including alpha channel